hack4impact-calpoly/naacp/README.md

 #### Creating a Pull Request

-On our Github repository, click on the 'Compare & pull request' button that lists your repository name, or go to the 'branches' button and click on 'New pull request'.
+On our Github repository, click on the 'Compare & pull request' button that lists your repository name, or go to the 'branches' button and click on 'New pull request.'

 Add a description of your changes and write the issue number to link the pull request and issue.